 The LACM Bachelor's degree requires general education coursework.
-Students who have completed courses within the Intersegmental General Education Transfer Curriculum (IGETC) will be accepted as transfer credit (Domestic students only).
+Students who have completed courses within the Intersegmental General Education Transfer Curriculum (IGETC) will be accepted as transfer credit.
 All general education courses will be compared by description, course length, and credit value.
 If the comparisons of general education courses do not match at least by 80%, the course cannot be accepted as transfer credit.
+International transfer students who have completed general education courses that fall under the IGETC categories that LACM offers will be evaluated under the same standards.
 In addition, Advanced Placement high-school credit courses are invalid if the Advanced Placement exam was not taken or passed with a score of 3 or higher.
 CLEP (College Level Examination Program) and DSST (Dantes Subject Standardized Tests) exams are acceptable for credit.
 LACM awards college credit for most International Baccalaureate (IB) higher level exams with scores of 4 or higher.
 Information regarding International Baccalaureate can be found at ibo.org.
 There is no course proficiency testing credit by exam offered for GE courses.